 Trading options and other derivatives is a technique better suited for more advanced investors.

 How to Include Gold ETFs in Your Portfolio

 Track the performance of gold and watch how some of the major gold ETFs perform.
-Once you have a handle on the commodity, you can place a call your broker.
-Here is a list of some of the most popular gold ETFs and ETNs to get you started.
+Once you have a handle on the commodity, you can place a call to your broker or visit your trading app.